Project-MONAI/tutorials/self_supervised_pretraining/README.md

 ### 2. Network Architectures

-For pretraining the ViT [1] has been used.
-It was modified by attachment of two 3D Convolutional Transpose Layers to achieve a similar reconstruction size as that of the input image.
+For pretraining a modified version of ViT [1] has been used, it can be referred [here](https://docs.monai.io/en/latest/networks.html#vitautoenc) from MONAI.
+The original ViT was modified by attachment of two 3D Convolutional Transpose Layers to achieve a similar reconstruction size as that of the input image.
 The ViT is the backbone for the UNETR [2] network architecture which was used for the fine-tuning fully supervised tasks.

-The pretrained backbone of ViT weights were loaded to UNETR and the decoder head still relies on random initialization for flexibility.
-This flexibility also allows the user to adapt the ViT backbone to their own custom created network architecture which uses the ViT backbone.
+The pretrained backbone of ViT weights were loaded to UNETR and the decoder head still relies on random initialization for adaptability of the new downstream task.
+This flexibility also allows the user to adapt the ViT backbone to their own custom created network architectures as well which uses the ViT backbone.

 References: